CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

     When a response is received for the HTTP request, it will be passed to our `decodeSeat` function.
 The `decodeSeat` function will attempt to parse the response from JSON into a List of Seat records.
 The result of this is passed as the first argument to `Task.toMaybe`.

     A [Task](http://elm-lang.org/guide/reactivity#tasks) in Elm is used to describe an asynchronous operation that might fail, a perfect example of which is HTTP requests.
 When the Task is performed it will either succeed or fail.
+Elm forces you to handle that failure by returning one type for a successful result and another type for a failure result.
+This means that any function being called with the result cannot know in advance what the type of that result will be.
+In a statically typed language like Elm, this is a problem.

     One way of handling failure in Tasks is to defer handling the failure until you plan to handle the success.
 The `toMaybe` function does this by wrapping the result in a [Maybe](http://package.elm-lang.org/packages/elm-lang/core/2.1.0/Maybe).
+A Maybe is an [option type](https://en.wikipedia.org/wiki/Option_type).
 In this context a Maybe allows you say "This might be a List of Seat records, or it might not."
 More on this in a little bit.

     Once the result has been converted to a Task by the `Task.toMaybe` function it is then passed to `Task.map SetSeats`.
 This tells the Task we are building here to convert the result so far into a SetSeats Action with the result as its parameter.
-In other words, "once you've got the result of the HTTP request and got it into something Elm can use, call the SetSeats action passing in that result".
+In other words, "once you've got the result of the HTTP request and parsed it into something Elm can use, call the SetSeats action passing in that result".

     Finally we convert the Task we've been building into an Effect by passing it to `Effects.task`.
 We can think of this as a job being prepared and being put on a queue for StartApp to run.